Andhagan: Development

 In August 2019, it was announced that Thiagarajan had purchased the rights to remake the Hindi film Andhadhun (2018) in Tamil, outbidding other producers like Dhanush and Siddharth.
 Thiagarajan said he had been in discussions with the production house of Andhadhun since that film's release, and due to the rapport that they developed, he was able to acquire the remake rights.
-The remake would be produced under the Staar Movies banner.
-The team held discussions with director Gautham Vasudev Menon in late August 2019 about directing the film, but he ultimately did not work on the project.
+The remake would be produced by Preethi and Shanthi Thiagarajan under the Staar Movies banner.
+The team held discussions with Gautham Vasudev Menon in late August 2019 about directing the film, but he ultimately did not sign on the project.

 In January 2020, it was announced that Mohan Raja would direct the yet-untitled remake.
 However, that October, he withdrew from the project and was replaced by JJ Fredrick.
 Raja's withdrawal was reported to be due to scheduling conflicts with a Telugu film he had previously signed on to direct.
 The title Andhagan was unveiled on 1 January 2021.
 In March 2021, Fredrick announced his departure from the film without specifying a reason, and Thiagarajan took over directing.
 He also wrote the screenplay and Pattukkottai Prabakar wrote the dialogues.
-Thiagarajan claimed he took over direction to avoid production delays, and "every other remake version of the original was gearing up for release".
+Thiagarajan claimed he took over direction to avoid production delays.
 Cinematographer Ravi Yadav agreed to Thiagarajan's request to set aside three months to work on the film.
 Editing was handled by Sathish Suriya.